fpo33a/okapi/README.md

 - Create a new file called *topic-name_consumer-group.topic*.
 This file contains the kafka record value ( one record per line )

 - If the metadata flag is set to true create a new file called *topic-name_consumer-group.meta* to store kafka record metadata (timestamp,topic,partition,offset).
 This file contains one line per kafka record.

+The subscription remains up and running until the unsubscribe method is explicitly called or the Okapi Server module is stopped.
+It is so not related to any sql select statement.

 ### *unsubscribe* method ###